In many cases I will

 * the meals that Jesus shared with his

-friends, making all
+friends, making all feel valued and

 welcome;